takeyamajp/docker-postfix/README.md

 ## Port No.
 You can usually use submission port 587.
 Use port 465 if your mail client needs SMTPS (SMTP over SSL), then ignore a displayed certificate warning.
+Port 25 is disabled by default.
+Set DISABLE_SMTP_AUTH_ON_PORT_25 false If you want to use it.

 ## Logging
 This container logs all failed and successful deliveries to 'docker logs'.